Crown Jewel (2021)

-The 2021 Crown Jewel was a professional wrestling event produced by the American company WWE.
-It was the third Crown Jewel and took place on October 21, 2021, at Mohammed Abdu Arena on The Boulevard in Riyadh, Saudi Arabia as part of Riyadh Season.
-The event aired via pay-per-view (PPV) and livestreaming, marking the first Crown Jewel to air on Peacock in the United States, and featured wrestlers from the promotion's Raw and SmackDown brand divisions.
+The 2021 Crown Jewel was a professional wrestling pay-per-view (PPV) and livestreaming event produced by the American company WWE, held for wrestlers from the promotion's main roster brands, Raw and SmackDown.
+It was the third Crown Jewel and took place on Thursday, October 21, 2021, at Mohammed Abdu Arena on The Boulevard in Riyadh, Saudi Arabia.
+The event was held as part of the country's annual Riyadh Season festivities and aired live at 7:00 p.m.
+Arabia Standard Time (12:00 p.m.
+Eastern Time).
+It also hosted the finals of both the 22nd King of the Ring tournament and the inaugural Queen's Crown tournament (renamed Queen of the Ring in 2024), with the last King of the Ring tournament held in 2019.

-It was the sixth event that WWE held in Saudi Arabia under a 10-year partnership in support of Saudi Vision 2030.
-It was also WWE's first PPV and livestreaming event to be held outside the United States since the last Saudi Arabian event, Super ShowDown in February 2020, due to the COVID-19 pandemic.
-The event also saw the finals of both the 22nd King of the Ring tournament and the inaugural Queen's Crown tournament (renamed Queen of the Ring in 2024).
+This was the sixth event that WWE held in Saudi Arabia under a 10-year partnership in support of Saudi Vision 2030.
+It would also be WWE's first event to be held outside the United States since the last Saudi Arabian event, Super ShowDown in February 2020, due to the COVID-19 pandemic, which suspended WWE's touring schedule, requiring all events between mid-March 2020 and mid-July 2021 to be held behind closed doors at venues in the U.S. state of Florida, with the exception of WrestleMania 37 in April 2021, although it was held at a reduced venue capacity before WWE resumed live touring with full capacity crowds in mid-July.
+As a result, this was the first Crown Jewel held since 2019, and it was also the first Crown Jewel to livestream on Peacock in the United States following the shutdown of the American version of the WWE Network in April.

 Ten matches were contested at the event, including one on the Kickoff pre-show.
 In the main event, Roman Reigns defeated Brock Lesnar to retain SmackDown's Universal Championship.
-In other prominent matches, Becky Lynch defeated Sasha Banks and Bianca Belair in a triple threat match to retain the SmackDown Women's Championship, Big E defeated Drew McIntyre to retain Raw's WWE Championship, Xavier Woods won the King of the Ring tournament while Zelina Vega won the inaugural Queen's Crown tournament, Goldberg defeated Bobby Lashley in a No Holds Barred Falls Count Anywhere match, and in the opening bout, Edge defeated Seth Rollins in a Hell in a Cell match.
+In other prominent matches, Becky Lynch defeated Sasha Banks and Bianca Belair in a triple threat match to retain the SmackDown Women's Championship, Big E defeated Drew McIntyre to retain Raw's WWE Championship, Goldberg defeated Bobby Lashley in a No Holds Barred Falls Count Anywhere match, and in the opening bout, Edge defeated Seth Rollins in a Hell in a Cell match.
+Additionally, Raw's Xavier Woods defeated SmackDown's Finn Bálor to win the King of the Ring tournament, while SmackDown's Zelina Vega defeated Raw's Doudrop to win the inaugural Queen's Crown tournament.

 In contrast to WWE's earlier events held in Saudi Arabia, the 2021 Crown Jewel was met with positive reviews from critics, with much praise being directed to the Hell in a Cell match between Edge and Seth Rollins.